-For this objective, elements of collaborative learning are positive interdependence, individual accountability, and shared authority in assessing and facilitating one's learning.
+Elements of collaborative learning - positive interdependence, individual accountability, and shared authority in assessing and facilitating one's learning.

 Note: For this objective, two MOVs are required for the entire school year.
 In computing the rating for Quality, calculate the average rating of the two MOV and find the transmuted RPMS rating.
 See sample computation below: